exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Conditioned structures adapt the PHP context to external condition.
 For example, some function may become native after a specific PHP version, and is only redefined for older installation.

+Some structures do not accept condition, such as global constants with `const` keyword (with define() function, it is OK).

 .. code-block:: php